Vancouver special: Geographical distribution

-Evolution

-Vancouver Specials evolved into what were frequently derided as "monster homes" in the 1990s that many critics claimed were ruining the aesthetic character of their neighbourhoods.
-However, the change in house size in the Greater Vancouver area is more closely bound to the rising house prices, and property speculation.
-Vancouver house prices had increased year-on-year more than many other similarly sized Canadian cities (and regions) in the previous 25 years.

-In contrast to the earlier Vancouver Specials, monster homes were appearing in wealthier areas of the city, and critics were sometimes charged with being concerned as much about immigrants invading their exclusive neighbourhoods as they were about the aesthetics of the neighbourhoods.

 Cultural references

-The much maligned Vancouver Special, however, may yet see its bad reputation improve.
-Some indications include a locally produced music compilation compact disc in 2000, "Vancouver Special," which features several examples of the house design on the cover, and a renovated Vancouver Special that won the Lieutenant-Governor of British Columbia's Innovation Award for Architecture in 2005.
+A locally produced music compilation compact disc in 2000, Vancouver Special features several examples of the house design on the cover, and a renovated Vancouver special that won the Lieutenant-Governor of British Columbia's Innovation Award for Architecture in 2005.

 A home design store on Main Street bears the name "Vancouver Special" and Arsenal Pulp Press of Vancouver published Vancouver Special, a book of essays about the city by Charles Demers, in November 2009, showing that the reputation of the homes may have now gained a certain vintage glamour.

-Local brewery, R&B Brewing, offers a West Coast IPA named after the Vancouver Special.
+Local brewery, R&B Brewing, offers a West Coast IPA named after the Vancouver special.